Back to Blog

 1. Trust — I know the deadline is real, not something the AI made up

-2. Verification — If I'm unsure, I can check the original
+2. Verification — If I'm unsure, I can check the original message instantly

 No other system does this.
 And honestly?
 It's what made me stop worrying.